Trenten Beram Inducted into the Legends of Philippines Track and Field

 Below is an Article by Manolo Pedralvez

-The top-notcher in the qualifiers earlier in the day, the cramp-stricken Beram was inexplicably drawn in the more difficult lane No. 7, while hometown rival Muhammad Azam Masri, who was fourth in the prelims, was placed in the favorable inside lane No. 5.
+The top-notcher in the qualifiers earlier in the day, the cramp-stricken Beram, was inexplicably drawn in the more difficult lane No. 7.
+At the same time, hometown rival Muhammad Azam Masri, fourth in the prelims, was placed in the favorable inside lane No. 5.

-But the apparent ploy to by the Malaysian hosts to give their athlete an added edge backfired as the gallant Fil-Am runner accelerated in the last 10 meters in winning the gold in 46.39 seconds to follow-up to his triumph in the men’s 200-meter race on Wednesday.
+But the apparent ploy by the Malaysian hosts to give their athlete an added edge backfired as the gallant Fil-Am runner accelerated in the last 10 meters in winning the gold in 46.39 seconds to follow up to his triumph in the men’s 200-meter race on Wednesday.

 It marked the first time in recent memory that a Filipino runner was able to sweep both the men’s 200 and 400-meter runs in Southeast Asia’s premier sports showcase.
-In the only other night results, Janry Ubas could only muster a leap of 7.75 meters in the men’s long, good for bronze.
+However, Janry Ubas could only muster a leap of 7.75 meters in the men’s long, good for bronze in the only other night results.

 “I felt the cramps just an hour before the race,” the University of Connecticut student bared while breathing heavily from the .
 “We did a lot of massage and hydration because I really felt heavy entering the race.